The Story of the Golden Cod as Folk Artist Ben Ploughman Celebrates 20 Years

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on August 4, 2015, in Art, Business, Community Economic Development, Heritage and tagged art, ben ploughman, cod, Fishery, folk art, Great Northern Peninsula, Newfoundland, Port au Choix, whales.
+Posted on August 4, 2015, in Art, Business, Community Economic Development, Tourism and tagged art, ben ploughman, cod, Fishery, folk art, Great Northern Peninsula, Newfoundland, Port au Choix, whales.
 Bookmark the permalink.
 Leave a comment.